 Identify a local leadership development program or model that could increase stewardship and watershed restoration efforts.

-Based on these recommendations, the Bay Program will work with state, federal and NGO partners to enhance and expand training opportunities topically and in frequency based upon geographic and regional needs either through development of a local leadership training program or through existing grant programs, outreach activities and other mechanisms.
-Bay Program grants (e.g., local government funding, NFWF) should be considered as potential sources for expanding these programs.
+Based on these recommendations, the Bay Program will work with state, federal and NGO partners to enhance and expand training opportunities through development of a local leadership training program or through existing programs, outreach activities and other mechanisms.
+Bay Program grants (e.g., local government funding, NFWF) should be considered as potential funding sources.

 Additional opportunities to be explored include: a circuit rider for water resources leadership programs; a municipal online training center; adding a citizen stewardship component to existing leadership programs; and development of a core natural resources education curriculum for newly elected leaders.